godotengine/godot-docs/tutorials/scripting/gdscript/static_typing.rst

 This happens when you get a child node.
 Let's take a timer for example: with dynamic code, you can get the node with ``$Timer``.
-GDScript supports `duck-typing <https://stackoverflow.com/a/4205163/8125343>`__, so even if your timer is of type ``Timer``, it is also a ``Node`` and an ``Object``, two classes it extends.
-With dynamic GDScript, you also don't care about the node's type as long as it has the methods you need to call.
+GDScript supports `duck-typing <https://stackoverflow.com/a/4205163/8125343>`__, so even if your timer is of type ``Timer``, Godot doesn't validate wheter it supports operations based on its **type**.
+Instead, it verifies that the object **implements** the specific methods individually.
+Thus, you don't need to care about the node's type, as long as it possesses the methods you need to call.

 You can use casting to tell Godot the type you expect when you get a
 node: ``($Timer as Timer)``, ``($Player as CharacterBody2D)``, etc.